dmapper/dm-login-hooks/README.md

 };
 ```

-### And add firstname and lastname values to array of values of user hook's option
+### And add firstname and lastname values to array of values of option user

 ```
 var options = {